Congeladorportatil/PyPassKeeper/README.md

 ## Usage

-1. Launch the PassVault application.
+1. Launch the PyPassKeeper application.
 2. Click on the "Add" button to add a new password entry.
 3. Enter the web/source, username, and password for the respective account.
 4. Click "Save" to store the password securely.